The Ultimate GTM Checklist: B2B SaaS Edition

 Messaging refers to how you talk about your product or service to a specific audience.
 You can strategically tweak messages to establish and reinforce the benefits of your product.

 Based on your value matrix, you can create effective verbal communication strategies that communicate the value of your product.
-As such, the various messages should resonate with buyer personas and their pertaining pain points.
+The various messages should resonate with buyer personas and their pertaining pain points.

 Buyer’s Journey

 From a business perspective, the buyer’s journey resembles a traditional sales funnel.
-Yet, from a buyer’s perspective, the buyer’s journey consists of three key steps.
+Yet, from a buyer’s perspective, it consists of three key steps.

 Firstly, buyers realize that they have a (business) problem.
 Secondly, to help cope with this problem, buyers shortlist possible solutions based on research.
-Finally, buyers then discuss the possible solutions with relevant stakeholders.
-This results in the buyer’s selection of the best solution.
+Finally, buyers discuss the possible solutions with relevant stakeholders, which results in the buyer’s selection of the best solution.

 Typical Funnel Stages